h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 ![Bind Shell](/assets/images/bind_shell.png)

-Bind shells are easily blocked by firewalls and inbound filtering rules along with NAT preventing unsolicited incoming connections (except for certain ports with known services).
+Bind shells are easily blocked by firewalls and inbound filtering rules along with NAT preventing unsolicited incoming connections (except for certain ports/well known services).
 This limits the target host's exposure and will prevent a port-binding shellcode from receiving a successful connection.

 #### TCP BIND SHELL IN C
 --------